peppocola/IMPure/README.md

 instance Exception InterpreterException
 ```
 With this implementation we can easly throw exception when they are encountered in the interpreter to better understand which part of the code caused the error!
+With the help of the Functor and Applicative that has been implemented for the Result type, we can easly unwrap the results, do some operation on them and then wrap them again and return it.

 #### Arithmetic expression evaluation
 The interpreter can evaluate an arithmetic expression given an environment and an *AExp* (that is defined in the internal structures).
 The output can be a ```Legal Int``` or an ```Error```.
 This evaluation is implemented using Functor(<$>) and Applicative (<*>).